DefGuard/docs/community-features/wireguard/adding-wireguard-devices.md

 Before creating new device make you sure generated your public and private keys which are necessary for vpn connection setup.

-You can easly create new keys by running below command:
+You can easily create new keys by running below command:

 ```
 wg genkey | tee privatekey | wg pubkey > publickey